Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Results -- classification

-We studied which sensory channels are responsible for the classification performance.
-Overall, the results are quite intriguing.
-Even a single sensory channel is often capable of discriminating the objects.
-For the parallel jaw grippers (Fig.~\ref{subfig:class_ablation_objects_RG6} -- Fig.~\ref{subfig:class_ablation_foams_2F85}), the position channel alone gives very good performance.
-The force / current channel is performing worse.
-For the qb Soft Hand on the objects set, Fig.~\ref{subfig:class_ablation_objects_SoftHand}, the pattern is different than for the parallel jaw grippers---the current sensor is performing better than the position sensor.
-On the Barrett Hand, Fig.~\ref{subfig:class_ablation_objects_Barrett} and Fig.~\ref{subfig:class_ablation_foams_Barrett}, the tactile sensors alone provide the best performance, followed closely by position and effort (fingertip torque) sensors together.
-Joint position sensors alone suffice to quite well discriminate the objects due to their different dimensions Fig.~\ref{subfig:class_ablation_objects_Barrett}.
-On the foams set, Fig.~\ref{subfig:class_ablation_foams_Barrett}, position sensors are importantly more successful in the opposing finger configuration (\emph{a1}).
-The fingertip torque sensors alone are overall the worst performing but still achieving interesting performance.
+We studied which sensory channels are responsible for the classification performance, as shown in Fig.~\ref{fig:class_ablation}.
+The performance on the ordinary \textit{objects set} is shown for the qb SoftHand in Fig.~\ref{fig:class_ablation}a, the Robotiq 2F-85 in Fig.~\ref{fig:class_ablation}b, the OnRobot RG6 gripper in Fig.~\ref{fig:class_ablation}c, and the Barrett Hand in Fig.~\ref{fig:class_ablation}d.
+For the parallel jaw grippers (Fig.~\ref{fig:class_ablation}b, \ref{fig:class_ablation}c), the position channel alone gives very good performance, similar to position and current (effort) together.
+The current sensor alone performed worse for both grippers.
+For the qb SoftHand on the \textit{objects set}, Fig.~\ref{fig:class_ablation}a, the pattern is different than for the parallel jaw grippers---the current sensor is performing better than the position sensor.
+On the Barrett Hand, Fig.~\ref{fig:class_ablation}d, position and effort sensors together or tactile sensors alone provided excellent performance.
+The fingertip torque sensors alone (effort) had worse performance.

+The performance on the \textit{foams set} is shown in the bottom panels of Fig.~\ref{fig:class_ablation}.
+The pattern for the 2-finger grippers (Robotiq 2F-85 in (e); OnRobot RG6 in (f)) is similar.
+Interestingly, position alone has similar performance to position and current together.
+On the Barrett Hand, (g), the tactile sensors stand out as they are the only modality that alone approaches the performance of all the sensors together.